 - Dry in the dryer to make them soft and pre-shrunk.

-Now you will have a beautiful piece of white fabric to work with for slipcovers, table runners, curtains, pillows, etc. I will be sharing my finished curtains very soon.
+Now you will have a beautiful piece of white fabric to work with for slipcovers, table runners, curtains, pillows, etc.

 What will you make?